 Health reports are another helpful diagnostic feature, letting you get a complete picture of your vehicle’s performance in one quick go.
 The AP200H has Health Check and Health Service applications to do this.
 That said, the Repair Report offered by the AP200M is more thorough and a better option for those seeking all-in-one diagnostic performance.

 Extra Features and Functions

-Repair functions are especially helpful for DIYers, letting you do more in your home garage without paying a professional.
-You’ll get two extra functions with the Autel AP200H: oil light reset, and battery maintenance service reset.
+Repair functions are beneficial for DIYers, letting you do more in your home garage without paying a professional.
+You’ll get two extra functions with the Autel AP200H: oil light reset and battery maintenance service reset.
 It covers all the systems with dash warning lights but doesn’t go beyond them.Check Price at Amazon

 If you’re looking for the most robust service functions, the AP200 is the one you want.
 Its impressive range of 25 service functions includes options you wouldn’t expect to find for the price, including injector coding and IMMO key programming.

 All 3 of these models have full support for all OBD2 protocols, including CAN networks.
-Besides, the Autel AP200 and AP200H have support for EOBD protocols, allowing them to diagnose vehicles made in Europe.
+Besides, the Autel AP200 and AP200H support EOBD protocols, allowing them to diagnose vehicles made in Europe.